SickRickX2/appunti/CyberSec/Authentication.md

 High cost not always high accuracy.

 ### Remote user authentication
-Authentication over a network, the Internet or a communication link is more complex
+Authentication over a network, the Internet or a communication link is more complex.
+Addionatl securty threats such as:
+	Eavesdropping, capturing passwords, replaying an authentication sequence that has been observed.
+It generally rely on some form of a challenge-response protocol to counter threats.

+>[!tip] Eavesdropping
+>Eavesdropping in cybersecurity refers to the unauthorized interception of data being transmitted over networks, allowing attackers to access sensitive information such as passwords and personal details.
+This can occur through various methods, including passive monitoring of unsecured networks or active interference in communication channels.